ImperialCollegeLondon/RCS_UserSupport_public/docs/about_HPC_clinics.md

 You can contact us using the [IC main Website - RCS HELP PAGE](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/help/) and by picking the **correct issue / request sub-category** please.

-We warmly thank you for your time, patience, help and understanding.
+_The RCS Tech Support Team_ kindly thank you for your time, patience, help and understanding.

-Best Regards
+---

-_The RCS-Support Team_
+{% include footer.html %}